UPDATE: May 2018

 I never know how to greet people on this Monday holiday.
 I feel silly wishing them a "happy" Memorial Day.
 "Happy" isn't the right word to describe this reverent occasion.

 So, safe travels if you're on the road this long holiday weekend.
-Enjoy your cookouts, bike rides and extra time to sleep in on Monday morning.
+Enjoy your cookouts, bike rides and extra time to sleep in Monday morning.

 But let’s also take a moment to reflect and give thanks for those who sacrificed, so we can enjoy our freedom today.